1116th F1 GRAND PRIX | 38th DUTCH GRAND PRIX | 38th GRAND PRIX AT ZANDVOORT

 HOW MANY DRS ZONES WILL THERE BE AT THE 2024 DUTCH GRAND PRIX?

-It’s yet to be announced how many DRS zones there will be at the 2024 Dutch Grand Prix.
-Last year, there were two DRS zones.
-Activation zones last year were after Turn 13 and between Turns 10 & 11.
+Like last year, there are two DRS zones at the 2024 Dutch Grand Prix.
+Activation zones are after Turn 13 and between Turns 10 & 11.

 WHO WILL BE IN THE 2024 DUTCH GRAND PRIX PRESS CONFERENCES?